 They are doing so because they prefer Filipino caregivers.
 According to the Director of PHGIC, suggested locations for the training facilities are Davao, Cebu or Bohol, and Laguna.

-According to the interpreter of Taiji Yamada, Chair of the Board of Directors of Taizankai, the Japanese saw how caring the Filipinos are when it comes to health.
-This is probably the main reason Japanese firm’s top pick are Filipino caregivers.
+According to the interpreter of Taiji Yamada, Chair of the Board of Directors of Taizankai.
+The Japanese saw how caring the Filipinos are when it comes to health.
+This is probably the main reason the Japanese firm’s top pick for the job is Filipino caregivers.

 Watch the news report below: